Return to Stephen King home page

 The warnings are not important.
 What's important is how far you are from the two-minute (120 second) death.

-The warnings are a courtesy to remind you that you're falling behind.
+The timer-warnings are a courtesy to remind you that you're falling behind.
 No warning at 120 seconds.

 - Timer: You might get the idea that walkers would get warnings immediately after slowing under 4 mph every time, but it's not true.